Dal Makhani, Punjabi Style

 Dal Makhani is a popular dish from state of Punjab.
 Rich and hearty, dal makhani is a combination of whole urad (an Indian lentil)and red kidney beans.
-It goes well with naan (oven-baked flat bread) or tandoori roti (oven-baked whole wheat flat bread).
+It goes well with Naan, and Tandoori Roti (oven-baked flat bread).

 - 1/4 cup cream

 - 1/8 tsp asafetida hing

 - Wash urad dal and kidney beans well.
 Soak the dal in six cups of water at least for eight hours.
 After soaking, dal will be about two and a half times the volume of the original.